Stefan Terlezki: Politics

-His political career began in 1968, when he became a Conservative member of Cardiff City Council for the South ward.
+His political career began in 1968, when he became a Conservative member of Cardiff City Council, 1905-1974|Cardiff City Council for the South ward.
 He stood for Parliament in the two General Elections of 1974, unsuccessfully challenging James Callaghan in Cardiff South East.
 Terlezki gained greater public prominence by serving as Chairman of his local football club, Cardiff City F.C., between 1975 and 1977.
 He attracted headlines by advocating the flogging of football hooligans, firmly establishing his reputation as a right-wing Conservative.

 He refused to travel to the Soviet Union when Cardiff City played Dinamo Tbilisi in the European Cup Winners' Cup, he said he could not risk being sent to Siberia as a Red Army deserter.
 His father and sister were already in Siberia, sent there during Joseph Stalin's post-war purge of western Ukraine, where nationalist guerrillas fought the reimposition of Russian rule.
 (Terlezki's mother, Olena, had died in 1943).